 When do CFAC classes start?
 How long is a semester?

-The spring semester starts mid-January and the fall semester starts mid-September.
-Classes run for 10 weeks each semester— meeting for two hours each week.
+The spring semester starts in mid-January and the fall semester starts in mid-September.
+Classes run for 10 weeks each semester, meeting for two hours each week.

 My child has been recommended.
 What is the next step?